Tokyo Olympics President Says Cancellation Is Still An Option For Games If COVID-19 Persists

 “The Olympics were canceled in the past for problems like war.
 We are fighting against an invisible enemy now,” Yoshiro Mori, the president of the games, said.

-Tokyo’s games were already pushed back a full year, to July 23, 2021.
+Tokyo’s games were already pushed back to July 23, 2021.
 In the interview, Mori was asked whether the games would go through another postponement if the virus is still an issue in the summer of 2021.

 “No. It will be canceled then,” Mori replied.